bnomei/kirby-mailjet/example.md

 Read [all about it here](https://github.com/bnomei/kirby-mailjet#setupmailjetaccount).

-### Installation of Panel Fields
+### Installation of Panel Fields and Snippets

 This plugin comes with some example panel fields to get you started.
 You can find their their [global field definitions](https://getkirby.com/docs/panel/blueprints/global-field-definitions) in the [kirby-mailjet/blueprints/fields](https://github.com/bnomei/kirby-mailjet/blob/master/blueprints/fields/) folder.

 Copy **all** of provided global field definitions from the plugin to your `site/blueprints/fields` folder.
 Create the folder if needed.

+Also copy **all** of provided snippets from the plugin to your `site/snippets` folder.

 > **Why copy?** The plugin could install these with the example but the examples should be disabled on prodution server.
 So you have to copy them sooner or later.
-Furthermore you will probably make adjustments to the button labels etc to fit your needs and that should not happen in the plugins folder.
+Furthermore you will probably make adjustments to the button labels and snipepts etc to fit your needs and that should not happen in the plugins folder.
+Also I do not want to mess up [Kirby Builders snippet root folder](https://github.com/TimOetting/kirby-builder/blob/master/builder.php#L43).

 ### Create Example Page